How We Designed A $230K/Month Wearable For Musicians

 Soundbrenner has provided an update on their business!

-10 months ago, we followed up with Soundbrenner to see how they've been doing since we published this article.
+About 1 year ago, we followed up with Soundbrenner to see how they've been doing since we published this article.

 Hey! 👋 I'm Pat Walls, the founder of Starter Story.